talwrii/twitter-exodus/readme.md

 ## Too long.... don't wnat to read

 If you want something like twitter go to https:://mastodon.social/, click sign up, pick a server at random and follow people.
 It is sort of like twitter but worse.
+Google for things that you want to do, there might well be ways of doing them.

+If you like reading... read on.

 **First draft.
 Feedback and PRs welcome.
 But I thought it would be good to get something live**